-Use this dialog to specify filter criteria for the Software Project Explorer view.
-Click OK to apply the filter.
+Use this dialog box to specify filter criteria for the Software Project Explorer view.
+To apply the filter, click OK.
 The filter criteria are stored.
 The next time you open the view, the filter is applied automatically.

 Show Projects with status